Chapter 6. Configure Red Hat Gluster Storage for Hosted Engine using the Cockpit UI

 Review the configuration file

-When you are satisfied with the configuration details, click Save and then click Deploy.
+If the configuration details are correct, click Save and then click Deploy.

 Wait for deployment to complete